 (C) Long term residency and Spanish nationality (Year 5 onwards and optional) After five years of continuous residence, investors can apply for their permanent residence in Spain.
 Likewise after ten years of residence, full Spanish nationality can be requested.
 In these types of cases, an effective form of proof showing at least six months of your actual residency (while in Spain) must also be provided.

 To apply for residency, proof of the investment/s must be provided along with a Property Registry Filing Certificate.
 Should this certificate not yet be available, then the notarised deeds (and proof) that the deeds have been submitted to the Property Registry must be provided.
 Investment/s to qualify for the Visa can be comprised of one (or even several) of the following type of investment/s;

-NB: Other Legal & Administrative Requirements to Qualify;
+Other Legal & Administrative Requirements to Qualify for a Golden Visa;